uclaacm/learning-lab-crash-course-su20/task-1-portfolio/README.md

 ## A Brief Aside & Inspirations: The Good, The Bad, and the Functionally Ugly

-Very quickly, let's run through some examples of cool designs for personal websites.
+Very quickly, let's run through some examples of cool designs for personal websites (though to be honest, this is also just a chance for Matt to show you some cool people he knows).

 Many people choose minimal websites that are content-focused and driven.
 Here are a few examples: